Localising invariants in derived bornological geometry

 \subsection{Homotopical algebra for contracting Banach spaces}

-Let $K$ be a non-trivially valued non-Archimedean Banach field with ring of integers $R=\mathcal{O}_{K}$ and pseudo-uniformiser \(\dvgen\).
-We first recall from \cite{kelly2016homotopy} an intermediary subcategory of bornological spaces that will play an important role in future articles.
+We recall here \cite{kelly2016homotopy} a category that will play an important role in future both in this article and in future work.
 Consider the subcategory \(\mathsf{SNrm}_{R}^{\leq 1}\) whose objects are seminormed \(R\)-modules, and whose morphisms are contractive \(R\)-linear maps.
-Note that for nonarchimedean base rings, we always assume the seminorms to be nonarchimedean.
+Note that for non-Archimedean base rings, we always assume the seminorms to be non-Archimedean.
 Similarly, one can define categories \(\mathsf{Nrm}_{R}^{\leq 1}\) and \(\mathsf{Ban}_{R}^{\leq 1}\) of contracting normed and Banach \(R\)-modules.
 These are all complete and cocomplete categories.

 We equip all these categories with the so-called \textit{strong exact structure} introduced in \cite{kelly2016homotopy}, whereby a kernel-cokernel pair

 is a short exact sequence precisely if for all $c\in C$ there is $b\in B$ with $p(b)=c$ and $||b||=||c||$.
 The closed symmetric monoidal structures on $\mathsf{SNrm}_{R}$, $\mathsf{Nrm}_{R}$ and $\mathrm{Ban}_{R}$ restrict to ones on $\mathsf{SNrm}_{R}^{\le1}$, $\mathsf{Nrm}_{R}^{\le1}$ and $\mathsf{Ban}_{R}^{\le1}$.
 Moreover all of these categories have enough projectives.
 Indeed the objects $l^{1}(X)$ are still projective, and in fact for every object $V$ there is a strong epimorphism $l^{1}(|V|)\rightarrow V$, where $|V|$ denotes the underlying normed set of $V\setminus 0$.